 The Elidi are in fact easily assembled and disassembled due to the flexibility of the material which also facilitates washing and storage in a simple drawer when they are not in use.
 Once exhausted the life cycle, the material is fully recyclable.

-The presentation will take place at various points in Milan, from the 4 9 April, in the form of 'raid photographic': every day, in a different site in the city, will bloom a few specimens of Elidi.
-In a few minutes it will be made of the images that will record the sudden blooms almost to breaking, even if only for a few moments, the monotony of the urban context.
+The presentation will take place in various points of Milan, from 4 to 9 April, in the form of 'photo raids': every day, in a different site in the city, some examples of the Elidi will blossom.
+In a few minutes, photographic shots will be made that will record the sudden blooms almost breaking, even if only for a few moments, the monotony of the urban context.